piexpiex/X-ray-pulsars-Pulse-Profile/README.md

 nsinusoids= xx --> number of sinusoids for the Fourier series fit

-overwrite= xx --> (Y/N) [default yes] command to overwrite the actual fits files, if you want to perform the analysis in multiple stages select "N" to do not repeat the first stages
+overwrite= xx --> (Y/N) [default yes] command to overwrite the actual fits files obtained by XMM_data_selector.py/NuSTAR_data_selector.py, if you want to perform the analysis in multiple stages select "N" to do not repeat the first stages, but you can continue to change the energy ranges or another analysis parameter

 Z_2_check= xx --> (Y/N) [default no] command to check the pulse frequency with Z^2 statistic (slows down the analysis)